 And that’s a tall order.
 It can’t be deductively done.
 There are serious physicists who even deny it—for example, many live options for interpreting quantum mechanics allow that some events, at some level of analysis, are uncaused.
 And that doesn’t even require speculating that human decisions are quantum events (though that’s logically possible, and thus not refutable by syllogism); the relevant point is that Premise (2) has never been proved true to enough certainty to maintain that there are no possible uncaused events.
 If the outcome of a quantum wave form collapse has no cause, what else in the universe might have no cause?
 Indeed, in a universe with gods and miracles in it, the odds actually go up that uncaused events might exist within it, because the possibilities for such a thing then substantially increase.
 If a God existed, we really could not say he is subject to our laws of neurophysics.
 He could be analogous to a quantum mechanism many of whose decisions are indeed uncaused.

 Now, of course, I agree these things are all very unlikely.
 But I base that conclusion on inductive, empirical arguments—on evidence—not deductive syllogisms.
-What the brain does when making decisions simply does not track quantum wave form collapse, at all.
+What the brain does when making decisions simply does not track quantum wave form collapse, at all (except in ways unrelated to the point here).
 It manifestly involves classical macro-causation on fairly straightforward information processing models.
 People don’t just “randomly” do things.
 They always do things for reasons.
 And those reasons are always caused by other materially observable things: knowledge (information), a material personality (physical neurological thresholds and structures), skills (one’s information processing mechanisms, which all obey classical laws of computation, and are demonstrably physically manifest in their brain at far above quantum scales).
 So quantum free will is as fictional as faeries.
 Even more broadly, evidence well establishes supernatural alternatives are wildly implausible (see Naturalism Is Not an Axiom of the Sciences but a Conclusion of Them and The Argument from Specified Complexity against Supernaturalism).

 But you have to argue to these conclusions with evidence.
 You can’t “prove” them with syllogisms; and you certainly can’t simply assert them as premises.
 That gets you nowhere.
 Pearce’s syllogism would never persuade any rational Christian to agree with his conclusion; and it should never do.
 It simply gainsays the Christian; it does not prove them wrong.
 The one thing in dispute remains completely unresolved: are human decisions uncaused events?
 Are they an exception to the rule Pearce presumes about events generally?
 His syllogism cannot answer that question.
 It therefore accomplishes nothing.
 So why did he think it would?
 I can only guess he must have been seduced by that argument form, then failed to stress-test his own application of it.